vanatteveldt/issuepositions/annotations/codebook.md

 |VVD | Positive | 2% defense expenditures | Positive | Defense |

 ## **Health care**: Better accesible health care

-This topic deals with investments in health care and to make health care more accessible for everybody, e.g. by abandoning the deductible ('eigen risico').
-Underneath an example in which the direction of the coding should be carefully considered.
+This includes direct investments in health care, but also making health care more future-proof, affordable, or accessible, e.g. by abandoning the deductible ('eigen risico').

+Example:

-*The prime minister said: "We previously announced to abandone the deductible in the years to come"*
+*The prime minister said: "We previously announced to abandon the deductible in the years to come"*

 | Holder | Expressed Polarity | Expressed Target | Polarity | Issue dimension|
 |-|-|-|-|-|
 | We (the cabinet) | Positive | abandon deductible | Positive | better health care|

 ## **Agriculture**: **In favor of intensive agriculture**

+This includes supporting a strong agricultural sector.

-This topic deals with the farmers.
+deals with the farmers.
 In favor of the farmers means in favor of intensive argigulture and against nitrogen reduction (stikstofreductie).
 Underneath an example in which two issue opposite positions are given.

 *BBB: the D66 proposal for nitrogen reduction is a disaster for our farmers*
 | Holder | Expressed Polarity | Expressed Target | Polarity | Issue dimension|